-The stable outlook reflects our view that the county will maintain very strong budgetary flexibility and liquidity in the two-year outlook horizon.
-The stable outlook reflects our view that the county's positive economic momentum will likely translate into at least stable revenue during our two-year outlook horizon.
-We do not expect to change the ratings during the next two years.
+The stable outlook reflects our view of the county's stable economy with participation in the Las Vegas-Henderson-Paradise MSA.
+The stable outlook also reflects our view of the county's improved fund balance position and recent operational positive performances.
+Strong economic activity continues to fuel the steady revenue growth in recent years.
+We do not expect to change the ratings within the two-year outlook horizon.